Towards gauge unified, supersymmetric hidden strong dynamics: Collider phenomenology

 \end{itemize}

-Under these assumption, it is justifiable to consider the glue-glue fusion as the dominant production process for the diphoton resonance~\footnote{For the 13-TeV proton-proton collisions, gluons have a larger parton distribution function (PDF) than those of quarks, and thus contribute dominantly in the production of the resonance, as long as the couplings of the resonance to $W,\,Z$ bosons and the photon are not too large.
-Figure~\ref{fig:branching} justifies that in the specific example considered here, the glue-glue fusion process indeed dominates over the vector-boson fusion and the photon fusion processes.}.
-Note that Eq.~(\ref{non-dengeneracy}) follows one of the examples with gauge coupling unification given in Eq.~(\ref{non-susy-example}).
+Under these assumptions, it is justifiable to consider the glue-glue fusion (GGF) as the dominant production process for the exotic mesons~\footnote{For the 13-TeV proton-proton collisions, gluons have a larger parton distribution function (PDF) than those of quarks, and thus contribute dominantly in the production of the resonance, as long as the couplings of the resonance to $W,\,Z$ bosons and the photon are not too large.
+Figure~\ref{fig:branching} justifies that in the specific example considered here, the GGF process indeed dominates over the vector-boson fusion and the photon fusion processes.}.
+Note that Eq.~(\ref{non-dengeneracy}) follows one of the examples with satisfactory gauge coupling unification given in Eq.~(\ref{non-susy-example}).

+As an explicit example, we consider a scalar resonance $S$ of mass 2~TeV.
+Figure~\ref{fig:branching} shows the dependence of branching ratios of $S$ on $\cos\theta$ (left plot) and $\Lambda_2/\Lambda_Y$ (right plot).
+The mixing angle $\theta$ is defined in Eq.~(\ref{mixing-angle}) to denote the rotation angle when one converts the meson flavor eigenstates to the mass eigenstates.
+The suppression scales $\Lambda_i$ ($i=Y,\,2,\,3$) encoding details of hidden strong dynamics are defined in Eq.~(\ref{suppressionscales}).
+From Eq.~(\ref{suppression-scales}), one finds the relation